-The Co-Directors for 2021/2022 are Meryl Kenny (The University of Edinburgh) and Karlo Basta (The University of Edinburgh), who will be in post until the end of 2023, and Dr Davide Vampa, who will take up the post from January 2024 when he joins the University of Edinburgh.
+The Co-Directors for 2023/2024 are Dr Karlo Basta (The University of Edinburgh), Dr Alan Convery (The University of Edinburgh), who will be in post until the end of 2023, and Dr Davide Vampa, who will take up the post from January 2024 when he joins the University of Edinburgh.
 Our research is multi-disciplinary, with the team spanning the fields of political science, economics, constitutional law, and public policy.

 CCC Advisory Board 2018 - 2020:

 Mr Pat Cox, former president of European Parliament

 Professor Cathy Gormley-Heenan, Queen’s University Belfast